StoilTomanov/musified/DOCUMENTATION.md

 - Handle progress bars
 - Details and Give up buttons in My Lessons component
 - Back, quiz, give up and Report an issue buttons in watch-lesson component
-- Rate and Report an issue buttons in course details component
+- Rate and Report an issue buttons in course details component - Done
 - Pagination

 - Deploy the application